DragonBlame/tpf-dragons-edition/GAMEPLAY.md

 > Because of some kind of Skyrim's oddities, each button here is actually one unit smaller than in any other game or program.
 For example, _Mouse 4_ button is actually _Mouse 3_ button according to the Creation Kit's documentation.
 Take that into consideration.
 6. Press on `Save` button.

-* **Crouch sliding** - While sprinting, you can press `Ctrl` button to perform crouch slide.
+* [Crouch sliding](https://www.nexusmods.com/skyrimspecialedition/mods/39157) - While sprinting, you can press `Ctrl` button to perform crouch slide.
 Useful, when you need to hide as fast as possible or get to some kind of barrier between you and enemy while dodging projectiles.
-* **Praying** - After you pray at the shrine, you will get a power to pray everywhere, not only near shrines.
+* [Praying](https://www.nexusmods.com/skyrimspecialedition/mods/54099) - After you pray at the shrine, you will get a power to pray everywhere, not only near shrines.
 Like always, when you do so, you get unique power from the deity you were praying to, but a more unique one than those you get in vanilla.
 You can even take those powers further by obtaining two new perks in your Restoration or Conjuration tree.
-If you want to learn more, click [here](https://www.nexusmods.com/skyrimspecialedition/mods/54099).
-* **Animated shouts** - Press your right _Alt_ key to disable or enable animated shouts at any time.
+* [Animated shouts](https://www.nexusmods.com/skyrimspecialedition/mods/50559) - Press your right _Alt_ key to disable or enable animated shouts at any time.
 * **Dragonborn's powers** - After finishing _The Way of the Voice_, you will unlock an interesting power, which gives you access to a completely new perk tree.
 You will be able to upgrade this power by shouting and killing dragons.
 Accessible by pressing `.` button.
 Console users can access it by using the tween menu.
 * **Powers of undead** - After finishing one very unique quest, you will unlock an interesting power, which gives you access to another one new perk tree.
 You will be able to upgrade this power by feeding souls to your source of power.
 Accessible by pressing `.` button.
 Console users can access it by using the tween menu.
 * **Skyrim's Paraglider** - If you have used one of my tips from before, you should know what this is about.
 Toggle paraglider by pressing your activation key (`E` by default), while in the air.
 Use your shout key (`Z` by default) to fly higher.
 Paraglider can be used only in the third person (mod's limitations).

-* **Inigo's Whistle Key** - You can issue commands to Inigo by whistling to him.
-This ability is introduced during his quests and will be explained in-game.
-You will need to press `,` button to use the whistle in the game.
+## Utility Tools

 About just some of interesting mods I have added: